 Die Benutzung der Metapher “Hausaufgaben machen” suggeriert ungleiche Machtverhältnisse und ersetzt Debatte durch moralische Verpflichtung.
 So fördert sie den Populismus.

-Editorial Intervention in Translation
+Editorial intervention in translation

 Most recently, this research has been extended including multivariate methods in a paper given at the First Workshop on Modelling Translation.